modifyhq/user-docs-content-example/README.md

 The docs in this repo are a work in progress.
 Modify is evolving fast, and so are our docs.

-They will be published soon as a website using [Docusaurus](https://v2.docusaurus.io/), and we'll also be releasing the job as an OSS example for you to use for your own docs!
+They will be published soon as a website using [Docusaurus](https://v2.docusaurus.io/), and we'll also be releasing the job we use to do this as an OSS example for you to use for your own docs!

 ## Feedback